-Thursday 5th December 2013 saw over 300 delegates meet in Stratford upon Avon at the National Insulation Association's (NIA) Annual Conference to hear about and discuss the industries latest news and the developments following Government announcements this week on changes to its energy efficiency schemes.
+Thursday 4th December 2014 saw some 300 delegates meet in Hinckley at the National Insulation Association's (NIA) Annual Conference to hear about and discuss the industries latest news and Government policies.

 The conference was opened by the NIA's Chair, Tony Hardiman MBE who welcomed the NIA members and external guests to the Conference and set out the agenda for the day which he hoped delegates would find interesting and informative.
 He stressed that 2014 had been a ‘very challenging year’ for the industry and informed delegates that the NIA had met Amber Rudd MP, Parliamentary Under Secretary of State Department of Energy and Climate Change the previous day to discuss key industry issues and that she would be addressing the conference via a video stream.
 In addition, senior officials from DECC and DCLG would be attending the Conference to brief delegates on the latest policy developments and to answer questions.

 NIA's Chief Executive, Neil Marshall, then set out the NIA's ambitious plans for 2015 to support its members in maximising business opportunities and positioning NIA members as the preferred choice to carry out work with consumers, funders and specifiers.
 Priority work areas included influencing Government and energy companies policies and schemes, helping members access opportunities in all market sectors including new build and commercial, promoting the benefits of insulation and using NIA members and ensuring members were provided with timely information and advice to aid business planning.